-Another 45 words (3 lines of text) are included under the topic Early Tallent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Tallent Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Tallent family moved to Ireland, but this topic is not covered in this excerpt.
-Another 103 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.